Vessel Closure

 Do not use the Perclose™ ProStyle™ SMCR System if the sterile field has been broken where bacterial contamination of the sheath or surrounding tissues may have occurred, since such a broken sterile field may result in infection.

 Do not use the Perclose™ ProStyle™ SMCR System if the puncture site is located above the most inferior border of the inferior epigastric artery (IEA) and / or above the inguinal ligament based upon bony landmarks, since such a puncture site may result in a retroperitoneal hematoma.
 Perform a femoral angiogram to verify the location of the puncture site.
-NOTE: This may require both a right anterior oblique (RAO) and left anterior oblique (LAO) angiogram to adequately visualize where the sheath enters the femoral vessel.
+Note: This may require both a right anterior oblique (RAO) and left anterior oblique (LAO) angiogram to adequately visualize where the sheath enters the femoral vessel.

-Do not use the Perclose™ ProStyle™ SMCR System in arterial access if the puncture is through the posterior wall or if there are multiple punctures in the same access site, since such punctures may result in a hematoma or retroperitoneal bleed.
+Do not use the Perclose™ ProStyle™ SMCR System in arterial or venous access if the puncture is through the posterior wall or if there are multiple punctures in the same access site, since such punctures may result in a hematoma or retroperitoneal bleed.

 Do not use the Perclose™ ProStyle™ SMCR System if the puncture site is located in the superficial femoral artery or the profunda femoris artery, or the bifurcation of these vessels, since such puncture sites may result in a pseudoaneurysm, intimal dissection, or an acute vessel closure (thrombosis of small artery lumen).
 Perform a femoral angiogram to verify the location of the puncture site.
-NOTE: This may require both a right anterior oblique (RAO) and left anterior oblique (LAO) angiogram to adequately visualize where the sheath enters the vessel.
+Note: This may require both a right anterior oblique (RAO) and left anterior oblique (LAO) angiogram to adequately visualize where the sheath enters the femoral vessel.

 Precautions:

-• Prior to use, inspect the Perclose™ ProStyle™ SMCR System to ensure that the sterile packaging has not been damaged during shipment.
+1. Prior to use, inspect the Perclose™ ProStyle™ SMCR System to ensure that the sterile packaging has not been damaged during shipment.
 Examine all components prior to use to verify proper function.
 Exercise care during device handling to reduce the possibility of accidental device breakage.

-• Use a single wall puncture technique.
-Do not puncture the posterior wall of the vessel in arterial access.
+3. Use a single wall puncture technique.
+Do not puncture the posterior wall of the vessel in arterial and venous access.

-• There are no reaccess restrictions if previous arteriotomy / venotomy repairs were achieved with Abbott Medical SMC or SMCR systems.
+5. There are no reaccess restrictions if previous arteriotomy / venotomy repairs were achieved with Abbott Medical SMC or SMCR systems.

-• Do not apply excessive force to the lever when returning the foot to its original position down to the body of the device.
+8. Do not apply excessive force to the lever when opening the foot and returning the foot to its original position down to the body of the device.
 Do not attempt to remove the device without closing the lever.
 Excessive force on the lever or attempting to remove the device without closing the lever could cause breakage of the device and / or lead to vessel trauma, which may necessitate intervention and / or surgical removal of the device and vessel repair.

-• Do not advance or withdraw the Perclose ProStyle SMCR Device against resistance until the cause of that resistance has been determined.
-Excessive force used to advance or torque the Perclose ProStyle SMCR Device should be avoided, as this may lead to significant vessel damage and / or breakage of the device, which may necessitate intervention and / or surgical removal of the device and vessel repair.
+9. Do not advance or withdraw the Perclose™ ProStyle™ Device against resistance until the cause of that resistance has been determined.
+Excessive force used to advance or torque the Perclose™ ProStyle™ Device should be avoided, as this may lead to significant vessel damage and / or breakage of the device, which may necessitate intervention and / or surgical removal of the device and vessel repair.

-• Remove the Perclose™ ProStyle™ sheath before tightening the suture.
+11. Remove the Perclose™ ProStyle™ sheath before tightening the suture.
 Failure to remove the sheath prior to tightening the suture may result in detachment of the tip of the sheath.

-• Care should be taken to avoid damage to the suture from handling.
+12. Care should be taken to avoid damage to the suture from handling.
 Avoid crushing damage due to application of surgical instruments such as clamps, forceps or needle holders.

-• For catheterization procedures using a 5 – 8F procedural sheath, use manual compression in the event that bleeding from the femoral access site persists after the use of the Perclose™ ProStyle™ SMCR System to obtain hemostasis.
+13. For catheterization procedures using a 5F – 8F procedural sheath, use manual compression in the event that bleeding from the femoral access site persists after the use of the Perclose™ ProStyle™ SMCR System to obtain hemostasis.

-• For catheterization procedures using a procedural sheath > 8F, use manual compression, compression assisted devices, surgical repair, and / or other appropriate treatment methods in the event that bleeding from the femoral access site persists after the use of the Perclose™ ProStyle™ SMCR System to obtain hemostasis.
+14. For catheterization procedures using a procedural sheath > 8F, use manual compression, compression assisted devices, surgical repair, and / or other appropriate treatment methods in the event that bleeding from the femoral access site persists after the use of the Perclose™ ProStyle™ SMCR System to obtain hemostasis.

-• For catheterization procedures using a procedural sheath > 8F, where the operating physician is not a vascular surgeon, it is recommended that a vascular surgeon or a surgeon with vascular training be available during the procedure to perform any necessary vascular surgical intervention.
+15. For catheterization procedures using a procedural sheath > 8F, where the operating physician is not a vascular surgeon, it is recommended that a vascular surgeon or a surgeon with vascular training be available during the procedure to perform any necessary vascular surgical intervention.

-Potential Adverse Events: Potential adverse events associated with use of suture mediated closure devices may include, but are not limited to, the following:
+Potential adverse events associated with use of vessel closure devices may include, but are not limited to, the following:

 • Allergic reaction or hypersensitivity to device components